dmbarbour/wikilon/docs/AwelonLang.md

 At the moment, only natural numbers are supported.

 Long term, Awelon will likely support signed integers, rationals, decimal numbers.
-The normal Church encoding for signed numbers is a pair of natural numbers where one of the pair is zero.
-We might similarly support rationals (a numerator and denominator pair) or decimal numbers (a significand and exponent pair).
-Awelon language conservatively reserves words with prefix `[+-~.#]?[0-9]` for purpose of representing and efficiently recognizing numbers.
+The normal Church encoding for signed numbers is a pair of natural numbers representing `X - Y` where at least one of the pair is zero.
+We might similarly support rational (a numerator and denominator pair) and decimal numbers (a significand and exponent pair).
+I haven't hammered out the details of exactly what I want.
+In the short term we can experiment with models via editable views.
+So for now, Awelon language simply reserves number-like words (prefix `[+-~.#]?[0-9]`) for purpose of representing numbers.

 *Aside:* Beyond numbers and texts, users might be interested in more structured data with human-meaningful symbolic labels.
 Awelon language does not optimize for those cases, but support for *Editable Views* may present structured data to humans.